yogevhadad83/Tactica-Academy-of-War/docs/Tactica_GDD_v1.1.md

 Build a permanent roster (owned units)
 Configure behavior logic for units
 Assemble a 20-supply squad
-Place units anywhere on a 12×8 board
-Participate in a brief pre-battle “mind game”
+Place units anywhere on a 6×12 (two 6×6 halves) board Participate in a brief pre-battle “mind game”
 Watch an automatic deterministic battle resolve (no RNG) No micro.
 No randomness.
 No reflex advantage.